NWilson/keyboards/02-keyopatra-project/README.md

   preferring a 3D-printed split keyboard to an CNC alumimium traditional case).

-![Picture of split ergo keyboards](./typical-ergo-collection.webp) A typical collection of ergonomic keyboards from an ergonomicist (Credit: /u/teadetime, [via r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/comments/145f952/my_growing_40_collection/))
+![Picture of split ergo keyboards](./typical-ergo-collection.webp)
+<br/>A typical collection of ergonomic keyboards from an ergonomicist (Credit: /u/teadetime, [via r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/comments/145f952/my_growing_40_collection/))

 The **aesthetes** are those who:
 - Follow the latest switches, keycaps, and keyboard developments.